eistec/arrowhead-python/README.rst

 Arrowhead Core Services
 ***********************

+For an introduction to the Arrowhead Framework, see http://www.arrowhead.eu

 A Python library for interacting with Arrowhead services, including a CoAP+HTTP service registry server with IPv6 support.